zaproxy/zaproxy-website/site/content/docs/contribute/issues.md

 ## Reporting a Vulnerability

-If you think you have found a security vulnerability in ZAP then please report it via our [bug bounty program](https://bugcrowd.com/owaspzap).
+If you think you have found a security vulnerability in ZAP then please report it via [email](mailto:zaproxy-admin@googlegroups.com).

 We are always very grateful to researchers who report vulnerabilities responsibly and will be very happy to give credit for the valuable assistance they provide.

-We do also reward specific serious vulnerabilities - see the bug bounty program for the latest details.

 ## Request a New Feature